Back to School Sale: $100 OFF Sitewide Shop now

 7 minutes

 On average, one calorie is equal to 4.2 joules worth of energy.
-It’s through consuming sufficient amounts of these caloric units that our body can power physical movements like running or lifting weights.
+Our body can power physical movements like running or lifting weights through sufficient amounts of these caloric units.
 It makes them particularly important for people interested in developing muscle mass or shedding fat quickly!

 There are three primary macronutrients present in food (carbohydrates, proteins & fats), each providing different amounts of potential energy (or calories).
-All three are necessary for optimum health and regularly need to be counted when tracking dietary intake.
-Whether seeking fat loss or muscle gain goals by manipulating calorie intake correctly – an understanding of both classes will set you up with the best chance for success!
+All three are necessary for optimum health and regularly must be counted when tracking dietary intake.
+Whether seeking fat loss or muscle gain goals by manipulating calorie intake correctly – understanding both classes will set you up with the best chance for success!

 Calories – A Primer

-Calories, which we get from macronutrients for controlling energy in and out of your body.
-Counting calories is a good way to ensure that you get enough nutrition to meet your goals while avoiding overeating and providing the necessary number of macronutrients for muscle growth or weight loss.
+We get calories from macronutrients to control energy in and out of your body.
+Counting calories is a good way to ensure you get enough nutrition to meet your goals while avoiding overeating and providing the necessary macronutrients for muscle growth or weight loss.
 The average person needs about 2000 calories per day to maintain their current weight, but depending on physical activity and desired body composition, that may vary greatly from person to person!

 With practice and proper counting comes knowledge of which food items provide the most nutrition with the least amount of caloric density.
 This can set up an easy way to calculate meal portions for better management of calorie intake.